APogue/APogue.github.io/_includes/sections/ucla-policy-should.md

 "However, there have been allegations of Islamophobia during and after a rally held Nov.
 7 in support of Israel.
 In a post on Instagram, the Undergraduate Students Association Council’s Cultural Affairs Commission claimed that Zionist protesters harassed, threatened and assaulted students who were showing support for Palestine on the same day as the rally."

-And accounts of one-sided instigation by Dr. Myers that were surely not protected by 1st ammendment rights, "Over the course of our hours on the front lines, I estimate that more than 90% of the verbal and physical instigation came from the agitated counterdemonstrators, a fair number of whom spoke Hebrew and appeared to come from outside campus.
+And accounts of one-sided instigation by Dr. Myers that were surely not protected by the 1st ammendment, "Over the course of our hours on the front lines, I estimate that more than 90% of the verbal and physical instigation came from the agitated counterdemonstrators, a fair number of whom spoke Hebrew and appeared to come from outside campus.
 The anti-war group had yellow-vested personnel who maintained discipline and sought to deescalate when the threat of violence arose."[^202]